The Cardholder Data Discovery Tool

-Card Recon can scan most popular email services live via a standard IMAP connection.
-Native support is included for Microsoft Exchange, Lotus Notes and Gmail.
-When scanning a mailbox, you can rest assured that Card Recon will search every available email and any attachments, including multi-layered compressed files.
+Card Recon can scan most popular email services live via a standard IMAP connection including Microsoft Exchange, Gmail and more.
+When scanning a mailbox, Card Recon searches every email within your chosen mailbox(s) and any attachments, including multilayered compressed files.

 The Cloud is everywhere.
 Does that mean your cardholder data storage is everywhere too?